Jira Integration

 - Jira Base URL: Your Jira instance URL (e.g.,

-- Click Save Personal Jira Settings
+- Click Save Global Jira Settings

 - Visit Atlassian Account Settings